Best Mermaid Viewer and Editor for Mac in 2026

 4. Cursor + Mermaid Extension — AI Pair-Programming Stack

-Cursor is the AI-native fork of VS Code.
-Same Mermaid story: built-in preview doesn't render Mermaid, install the Markdown Preview Mermaid Support extension to fix it.
+Cursor is the best Mermaid setup for AI-assisted development — an AI-native VS Code fork where the Markdown Preview Mermaid Support extension adds diagram rendering to the built-in preview.
+Same extension story as VS Code: built-in preview doesn't render Mermaid, install the extension to fix it.
 Cursor's advantage is the agent integration — ask the agent to generate Mermaid for an architecture flow, see it rendered inline.

 Best for: developers using Cursor agents to author Markdown documents that include diagrams.